 On June 30, 2012, we sold the trade name, tooling, certain machinery, and finished goods of our Hydra-Sports business to Hydra-Sports Custom Boats, LLC, an unaffiliated third party.
-We concurrently entered into an agreement with the purchaser to contract manufacture a specified number of Hydra-Sports models annually at established prices, using certain of the tooling and machinery assets sold to Hydra-Sports Custom Boats, LLC which have remained in use by the Company at the Company's manufacturing facility (and will remain in use by Company for the duration of the manufacturing contract).
-This manufacturing agreement expires on June 30, 2015 and we do not intend to renew it.
-Upon the expiration of the agreement, all of the assets sold to Hydra-Sports Custom Boats, LLC will be transferred from the Company's manufacturing facility to Hydra-Sports Custom Boats, LLC.
+We concurrently entered into an agreement with the purchaser to contract manufacture a specified number of Hydra-Sports models annually at established prices, using certain of the tooling and machinery assets sold to Hydra-Sports Custom Boats, LLC which remained in use by the Company at the Company's manufacturing facility for the duration of the manufacturing contract.
+This manufacturing agreement expired on June 30, 2015 and we have not renewed it.
+We are in the process of transferring all of the assets sold to Hydra-Sports Custom Boats, LLC from the Company's manufacturing facility to Hydra-Sports Custom Boats, LLC.
 We sold 49 and 50 Hydra-Sports boats under this contract in fiscal 2013 and fiscal 2014, respectively.
-Net sales attributable to Hydra-Sports were \$13.3 million and \$14 million and operating income attributable to Hydra-Sports was \$1.2 million and \$1.6 million in fiscal 2013 and fiscal 2014, respectively.
+Net sales attributable to Hydra-Sports were \$13.3 million and \$1.6 million in fiscal 2013 and fiscal 2014, respectively.